Interview for the art exhibition that I have curated and is currently being shown in Kaunas, Lithuania

 I have spent years as activist defending free software and online privacy, and opposing censorship.

 During a dinner with the director of an event that focuses on those themes (the Internet Freedom Festival, also known as Circumvention Festival), I told him how it would be a nice challenge to try to convey the main messages of the Festivals themes into an art exhibition.
-And he said, lets do it!
+And he said, let

 What is your personal relationship with the internet and its possibilities?
 Have you encountered limitations for your freedom?
 Do you think this is an issue in democratic countries?